 Launched in 2014, the Western Balkan 6 Initiative (also known as the Berlin Process) aims to support the six Contracting Parties of the Energy Community in Southeast Europe: Albania, Bosnia and Herzegovina, Kosovo*, North Macedonia, Montenegro and Serbia in strengthening regional cooperation and driving sustainable growth and jobs.

-Under the auspices of the Grant Contract “TA to Connectivity in the Western Balkans - Component 2: Regional Energy Market” between the European Commission and the Energy Community Secretariat, the Secretariat was defined as one of the main implementing organisation of the ‘WB6’ initiative.
+Under the auspices of the Grant Contract “TA to Connectivity in the Western Balkans - Component 2: Regional Energy Market” between the European Commission and the Energy Community Secretariat, the Secretariat was defined as one of the implementing organisations of the ‘WB6’ initiative.
 The overall objective of the 24 months technical assistance project, CONNECTA, was to assist the Western Balkan governments to achieve their goal of a regional energy market.
-The Secretariat was to facilitate the implementation of so-called “soft measures” that will remove existing legislative and regulatory barriers and enhance the institutional structures necessary for the functioning of this market in line with the Energy Community Treaty and relevant EU acquis.
+It was the Secretariat's task to facilitate the implementation of so-called “soft measures” that will remove existing legislative and regulatory barriers and enhance the institutional structures necessary for the functioning of this market in line with the Energy Community Treaty and relevant EU acquis.

 At the 2015 Vienna Summit of the Western Balkan 6 Initiative, the WB6 Contracting Parties reasserted their commitment towards establishing a regional electricity market.
 They agreed to implement so-called “energy soft measures” that will remove existing legislative and regulatory barriers and enhance the institutional structures necessary for the functioning of this market in line with the Energy Community Treaty and relevant EU acquis.
 The 2016 Paris Summit re-emphasized the need for a closer cooperation on a regional level and integration of the markets of the Western Balkan 6 into the pan-European one.

-In April 2016, this commitment was given a solid operating framework with the signature of the Memorandum of Understanding, by the representatives of the WB6 countries.
+In April 2016, this commitment was given a solid operating framework with the signature of the Memorandum of Understanding (MoU), by the representatives of the WB6 countries.
 The MoU sets out the general principles of cooperation as well as concrete actions to develop the regional electricity market.
-The importance of the initiative in terms of driving regional day-ahead market coupling between the Energy Community Contracting Parties and neighbouring EU Member States has been recognised by EU stakeholders.
-Stakeholders from all EU Member States that neighbour the WB6 countries have joined the initiative by signing the Memorandum of Understanding.
+With their signatures, the EU stakeholders recognised the importance of the initiative in terms of driving regional day-ahead market coupling between the Energy Community Contracting Parties and neighbouring EU Member States.
+Stakeholders from all EU Member States that neighbour the WB6 countries joined the initiative by signing the Memorandum of Understanding.